 UPDATE: SB 5145 passed the House, 96-2!!
-Thanks to everyone for making calls, testifying, our partners, and our legislators – together, we’ve kept a damaging extractive industry out of Washington’s state waters.
+Governor Inslee signed the bill into law on May 3rd.
+Huge thanks to everyone for making calls and testifying, to our partners, and to our legislators – together, we’ve kept a damaging extractive industry out of Washington’s state waters.

 Seabed mining is on the rise in other parts of the world and could soon put commercial and recreational fisheries, marine wildlife, and coastal communities and cultures at risk.
 Fortunately, on January 12th, Washington State Senators Kevin Van de Wege and Christine Rolfes introduced SB 5145, which would prohibit leases for seabed mining for hard minerals in state waters.
 More background on the threat of seabed mining can be found here.